What is a sprint retrospective?

 - What do we need to continue doing?

-Whatever you discuss, make sure you are inviting participation, documenting suggestions, and voting to determine which actions to take.
-You can create and share a Lucidchart document with the entire team to keep track of suggestions and action items.
-Use this template to get started.
+Whatever you discuss in a sprint retrospective, make sure you are inviting participation, documenting suggestions, and voting to determine which actions to take.

 Keep it short